|

 you? she mumbled against his chest.

-He said that you are very strong, melmenya, said
+He said that you are very strong, melmenya, he said.

 Wellthat is a relief.
-Why are you holding me as though
+Then why are you holding me

 I am just happy, melmenya.
 He released her, giving

-her a quick peck on the top of her head, then drew up a stool
+her a quick kiss on the top of her head, then drew up a stool

 and sat down beside her.
 His seat was lower than hers, and he

-had to tilt his head to look up at herthey both grinned
+had to tilt his head to look up at her; they both grinned at the

 you are well enough to go on the raid.

-iârloth and dropped them into the mortar, added a few drops
+of iârloth and dropped them into the mortar, added

 continued grinding.